How Much Water Should You Drink?

 People drink those huge glasses all at once because, for them, it’s a little like taking medicine that doesn’t taste good.
 They don’t like the “taste” of water.

 If you don’t like the taste of water, try alkaline water or filtered water.
-It may be that you don’t like the taste of chlorine or that your body is rejecting flouride or other contaminants in the water.
+It may be that you don’t like the taste of chlorine or that your body is rejecting fluoride or other contaminants in the water.
+There are a few good water filters that deal with chlorine, including Seychelle, Berkey and Aquapure.